 History Taking from a Patient Complaining of Acute Knee Pain

 When a patient presents to the clinic complaining of knee pain, it is essential to characterize the pain.
 It is important to know if the pain’s onset was rapid or gradual.
 The location of pain can also give a clue about the most probable cause.
 Duration, severity, and quality of pain are also important characteristics that should be explored in history taking.

-Acute knee pain can be accompanied with an effusion.
+Acute knee pain can be accompanied by effusion.
 The timing and amount of the effusion can give important clues to the diagnosis.

 Note: Rupture of the anterior cruciate ligament and fractures of the tibial plateau are two common causes of acute knee pain with tense and rapidly accumulating effusion.
 The effusion in these two cases is caused by hemarthrosis.

 In many cases, the cause of pain is related to a traumatic injury to the knee.
 The mechanism of injury should be determined as it can give some clues towards the most likely injured knee structure.

 Finally, one should inquire about the use of over-the-counter medication or prescribed medication for the control of acute knee pain.

 Physical Examination of the Acutely Painful Knee

 It is crucial to examine both knees in the patient.
 You should always compare the affected side to the other apparently normal side.
 In the inspection, one should look for signs of acute traumatic injury of the knee.
 Bruising and discoloration should be noted.